Jump to Recipe Print Recipe

 • Oil – Use extra virgin olive oil.
 You can also read is your olive oil is gluten free.

-• Lemon Juice – You can use fresh or jarred lemon juice for this recipe.
+• Lemon Juice – This recipe can use fresh or jarred lemon juice.

-• Parmesan Cheese – You can use any brand; just make sure it is grated and not shredded.
+• Parmesan Cheese – You can use any brand; just ensure it is grated and not shredded.

 Substitutions: